 In Social Media World, literary snobbishness does not help you.
 Hashtags are a part of the the culture of Twitter, Facebook, Google+, Instagram, and Pinterest.
 Deal with it.
 Learn it.
 Use it.

 For chats, the hashtag is the glue that holds the chat together, and is the only way for a group of chatters to gather outside of the constant stream of tweets; if you don’t use it, you’ll be left out.
-Nobody will see your tweets who’s participating in the chat without the hashtag.
+Those participating in the chat will not see your tweet without the hashtag.
 Basically, you’ll be talking to yourself.
 Use the assigned hashtag.

 4) The chat is only one hour, once per week.
 So, don’t include the hashtag in your tweets any other day or time (unless you’re referencing something specifically mentioned during the chat).